Sustainability

 Prevention, early detection and response to stress-related diseases such as mental health problems

 In recent years, a growing number of young female employees have developed mental illnesses in Sapporo Lion.
 The cause of mental illness in workers is "stress," and there are various factors that cause that "stress."
 Factors related to work stress: (1) relationships, (2) quality of work, and (3) quantity of work.
-Referring to the results of the annual stress check, we decided to focus on women in their 20s and 30s.
-We conducted a questionnaire about their career and work environment (superiors) in advance and held a roundtable discussion based on it.
-This meeting was exclusive to women in order to create a place where women can exchange opinions, and briefly discuss and summarize their relationships, work-related situations and environments, and individual feelings.
+Referring to the results of the annual stress check, Sapporo Lion decided to focus on women in their 20s and 30s.
+The company conducted a questionnaire about their career and work environment (superiors) in advance and held a roundtable discussion based on it.
+This meeting was exclusive to women in order to create a place where women can exchange opinions, and frankly discuss and summarize their relationships, work-related situations and environments, and individual feelings.
 The roundtable discussion allowed early detection of mental disorders and the results were sent to the executive meeting for feedback.
-Through the opinions of those in the upper levels of management in the company, we believe that reviewing work styles and improving the overlooked adverse environment will prevent the occurrence of mental illness.
+By having opinions reach the upper management of the company, Sapporo Lion believes that reviewing work styles and improving the overlooked adverse environment will prevent the occurrence of mental illness.
 At the same time, this will also lead to a long-term plan which aims to achieve "zero mental disorders among young people."
 In addition, industrial physicians and public health nurses always provide support and interviews with workers to clarify stress factors and giving guidance for gradual improvement.

 The response value of the stress check is also gradually decreasing.
-We will continue to disseminate not only physical information but also stress prevention measures related to mental health in the health management corner "Eisei” of the company newsletter.
+Sapporo Lion will continue to disseminate not only physical information but also stress prevention measures related to mental health in the health management corner "Eisei” of the company newsletter.

 Return to work after a leave of absence, balancing work and treatment